casualGamer-dev/Nuon/src/lib/crypt_ops/lib_crypt_ops.md

 We have several ways to derive keys from cryptographically strong secret inputs (like diffie-hellman outputs).
-The old crypto_expand_key_material_TAP() performs an ad-hoc KDF based on SHA1 -- you shouldn't use it for implementing anything but old versions of the Tor protocol.
+The old crypto_expand_key_material_TAP() performs an ad-hoc KDF based on SHA1 -- you shouldn't use it for implementing anything but old versions of the Nuon protocol.
 You can use HKDF-SHA256 (as defined in RFC5869) for more modern protocols.
 Also consider SHAKE256.